Back to the Free Library

 Immediate swap

 Put on a single-instrument playlist or brown noise right now.
 Not music with lyrics.
 Not a podcast.
 One steady sound layer with no surprises.
-Your nervous system will stop scanning for threat within a few minutes.
+Give it a few minutes and notice your shoulders.

 Scent